 - Bachelor’s degree programmes of Heriot-Watt University offered through SPEED

-*Indicate identity in Section 2 of the application form.)
+*Please indicate your identity in Section 2 of the application form.

 Students who have attended at least 75% of the classes will be presented with a Certificate of Attendance by PolyU SPEED.